ben-mlr/mt_norm_parse/README.md

 - train on normalization == True and see if it fits demo2 dataset
 - evaluate the model and get the metrics

-## Evaluation pipeline
+## Evaluation pipeline : highlights

-- The evaluation code is/was a big mess
+- We tried to defined a task agnostic and score agnostic pipeline for evaluation
 - Now the idea is :
    - at the lower level
         - you define : a scoring formula dictionary that gives a score name and how to get it (what fraction to do)
         - the numerators, denominator
    - This is used toward upper level (after iterating over all batch) for summing all relevant stats and computing the score using the formula
 - It's meant to be flexible
--

-## Conventions :
+## Conventions

 - id 0 in all dictionary is default one : UNK tokens